Icon_Top_Black

 37s

-Comparing the satisfaction rates from the second iteration with the satisfaction rates for the original IKEA US site and IKEA Taiwan site that were gathered from the survey, we can see that both improved.
+Comparing the satisfaction rates from the second iteration with those gathered from the survey for the original IKEA US site and IKEA Taiwan site, we can see that both have improved.

 Satisfaction Rates